maxitg/SetReplace/README.md

 These properties are similar to corresponding [`*List`](#element-count-lists) ones, except we don't have `"FinalVertexCount"` and instead have **`"FinalDistinctElementsCount"`** (aka `"AtomsCountFinal"`) and **`"FinalEdgeCount"`** (aka `"ExpressionsCountFinal"`) (we should have `"FinalVertexCount"` and `"FinalDistinctElementsCountList"`, but they are not currently implemented).

-The difference is that [`"VertexCountList"`](#element-count-lists) counts expressions of level 2 in the states whereas `"FinalDistinctElementsCount"` counts all expressions matching `_ ?
-AtomQ`.
+The difference is that [`"VertexCountList"`](#element-count-lists) counts expressions on level 2 in the states whereas `"FinalDistinctElementsCount"` counts all expressions matching `_ ?
+AtomQ` (on any level).
 The difference becomes apparent for edges that contain non-trivially nested lists.

 For example, consider a rule that performs non-trivial nesting: